subokita/Sandbox/suicide_note.md

-This is a suicide note.
-The entries will be filled before I take my own life.
+This is a suicide note, the entries will be filled soon.